grumlimited/geocalc/README.md

     double distance = EarthCalc.getDistance(richmond, kew); //in meters

-### Find a point at 'distance in meters away' from a standpoint, given a bearing
+### Finding a point at 'distance in meters away' from a standpoint, given a bearing

     //Kew
     Coordinate lat = new DegreeCoordinate(51.4843774);